-Legislation Providing Law Enforcement Retirement Benefits to All Federal Law Enforcement Officers
+The "Law Enforcement Officers' Equity Act" Legislation Providing Law Enforcement Retirement Benefits to All Federal Law Enforcement Officers

-The FOP strongly supports H.R.
-962/S.1888, the "Law Enforcement Officers' Equity Act."
+The FOP strongly supports the "Law Enforcement Officers' Equity Act."
 This legislation would expand the definition of "law enforcement officers (LEO)" for retirement benefits to include all Federal law enforcement.

 Nearly 30,000 Federal law enforcement officers do not receive the same retirement benefits as their other Federal law enforcement colleagues.
-This legislation would provide all law enforcement officers with 6(c) retirement benefits and the ability to retire after twenty (20) years of service at the age of fifty (50) or after twenty-five (25) years of service at any age.
+This legislation would provide all law enforcement with 6(c) retirement benefits and the ability to retire after twenty (20) years of service at the age of fifty (50) or after twenty-five (25) years of service at any age.
 This same benefit is currently received by most Federal law enforcement officers.
-The practical effects of the bill would include savings in training costs, improve recruitment and retention of qualified officers, and enhance public safety.
+This bill will also provide for savings in training costs, improve recruitment and retention of qualified officers, and enhance public safety.

-Officers classified as "0083s" in agencies like the Department of Defense, Veterans Affairs, FBI Police, U.S. Postal Police, Federal Protective Service, National Institute of Health, U.S. Mint, and the Bureau of Engraving and Printing are among those Federal officers who do not receive these specific benefits.
-Yet these GS-0083 officers attended the Federal Law Enforcement Training Center (FLETC) and are just as highly trained as those Federal law enforcement officers who do receive the 6(c) retirement benefit.
-Their job is no less dangerous and these officers who do not receive 6(c) benefits are asked to face the same hazards as their State and local counterparts.
-They have been seriously injured and killed in the line of duty and their sacrifices are no less or different than any other Federal officer.
-Nor are they any less dedicated-during the government shutdown, these officers reported to work just as their counterparts from covered agencies did and continued serving the American people with distinction to ensure our nation's infrastructure, government facilities, and institutions remained safe.
+Officers classified as "0083s" in agencies like the Department of Defense and Armed Services, Veterans Affairs, FBI Police, U.S. Postal Police, Federal Protective Service, National Institute of Health, U.S. Mint, and the Bureau of Engraving and Printing are among those Federal officers who do not receive these specific benefits.
+Yet these GS-0083 officers attend the Federal Law Enforcement Training Center (FLETC) and are just as highly trained as those Federal law enforcement officers who do not receive the 6(c) retirement benefit.
+Their job is no less dangerous, and these officers who do not receive 6(c) benefits are asked to face the same hazards as their State and local counterparts.
+They also risk injury or death in the line of duty and their sacrifices are rightfully held in equal regard to any other Federal officer.